Microjet Flame CFD Simulation: ANSYS CHEMKIN Mechanism Tutorial

 Experimental images of microjet flames from the reference paper [1], showing changes in flame shape with fuel velocity.

-Figure 1: Experimental images of microjet flames from the reference paper [1], showing changes in flame shape with fuel velocity.
+Figure 1: Experimental images of microjet flames showing flame shape variations.

-The simulation process began with the precise creation of a 2D axisymmetric geometry in ANSYS Design Modeler.
-This approach models a slice of the cylindrical domain, significantly reducing computational time while maintaining accuracy.
-A high-quality, structured mesh was then generated, with very fine elements concentrated around the jet exit and the flame region to accurately capture the steep gradients in temperature and species concentration.
+The simulation process began with creating a 2D axisymmetric geometry in ANSYS Design Modeler.
+Because the microjet is cylindrical, simulating a 2D slice saves significant computational time while maintaining high accuracy.
+We generated a high-quality structured mesh.
+The grid was refined heavily near the tiny nozzle exit and the reaction zone.
+This is necessary to capture the sharp gradients in temperature and species concentration that occur in Microjet Flame combustion.

 combustion chamber is a 2D rectangle